Prince-Bishopric of Montenegro: Šćepan Mali

 In 1766, a person known as Šćepan Mali ("Stephen the Little") appeared in Montenegro, rumoured to be Russian Emperor Peter III, who in fact had been assassinated in 1762.
 Having affection for Russia, the Montenegrins accepted him as their Emperor (1768).
 Metropolitan Sava had told the people that Šćepan was an ordinary crook, but the people believed him instead.
 Following this event Šćepan put Sava under house arrest in the Stanjevići monastery. Šćepan was very cruel and thus both respected and feared.
 After realizing how much respect he commanded, and that only he could keep Montenegrins together, Russian diplomat Dolgoruki abandoned his efforts to discredit Šćepan, even giving him financial support.
 In 1771 Šćepan founded the permanent court composed of the most respected clan chiefs, and stubbornly insisted on respect of the court's decision.

 The importance of Šćepan's personality in uniting Montenegrins was realized soon after his assassination conducted by order of Kara Mahmud Bushati, the pasha of Scutari, when Montenegrin tribes once again engaged into blood feuding among themselves.
 Bushati tried to seize the opportunity and attacked Kuči with 30,000 troops.
-For the first time since Metropolitan Danilo, the Kuči were helped by Piperi and Bjelopavlići, and defeated the Ottomans twice in two years.
+For the first time since Metropolitan Danilo, the Kuči were helped by Piperi and Bjelopavlići, and defeated the Albanians twice in two years.